 We are required to make at least two written requests for the other party to attend Mediation.
 If these requests are refused or ignored, we may then issue you with a section 60I Certificate, which allows you to start court proceedings for parenting orders.

-We offer alternative arrangements to attending Mediation in the same room:
+Blue Sky Mediation offers alternative arrangements to attending Mediation in the same room:

-Shuttle mediation: Each participant sits in separate and private rooms and the Mediator conducts the Mediation by going from one room to the other.
+Shuttle Mediation: Each participant sits in separate and private rooms and the Mediator conducts the Mediation by going from one room to the other.

 Yes, provided the other party is notified and has given prior consent to your support person attending.